 The French position is a prohibitive position, surrogacy agreement are prohibited in France and therefore the filiation of children born abroad from a surrogacy agreement was not recognized in France.
 Initially the position of the Cour de cassation (French Supreme Court for civil of criminal matters) was based on the public policy.
-The
+The surrogacy agreement was contrary to the French public policy rules and therefore the filiation of child born abroad from a surrogacy agreement was not recognized in France.
+Then in two decisions dated 13th September 2013 the Cour de cassation decided that a surrogacy agreement is a fraudulent process and therefore it is void in France.
+The Cour state that in case of fraud the best interest of the child based on article 3-1 UN Convention or the respect of his privacy and his family life are not be arguable.

-In the Menesson and Labassée case, the French position is only condemned by the ECHR because it does not grant for a child the right to have is legal parent-child relationship established, the reasoning is it the following:
+In the Menesson and Labassée case, the French position is only condemned by the ECHR because it does not grant for a child the right to have is legal parent-child relationship established, the reasoning is it the following :